-If you get a chance, be sure to take a look at the new website.
+If you get a chance, be sure to take a look at the NEW healthy recipe page.

 Hello to all the wonderful readers of Katie’s delicious Chocolate-Covered blog!

 I’m Christal, from Nutritionist in the Kitch.
 I was absolutely thrilled when Katie asked if I would feature my Healthy ‘Eatmore’ Fudge Squares on her blog because: